Wittenstam/SwiftBI/README.md

 All types of charts support light and dark mode, and all chart types has touch support.
 There are five types of charts:
-Bar chart
+* Bar chart
-Line chart
+* Line chart
-Mulit Line chart
+* Mulit Line chart
-Radar chart
+* Radar chart
-Pie chart
+* Pie chart

-This package can easily be added to your app via Swift Package Manager by searching for this URL, and then import it in your swift files.
+You can easily add this package to your app via Swift Package Manager by searching for this URL, and then importing it in your swift files.

 ```swift